YelloJW/node-word-occurrence-counter/README.md

-A node.js client-server application for counting occurrences of a word in the DOM of a URL(input).
+A node.js client-server application for counting occurrences of a word in the DOM of a URL, which is input by the user (based on example https://norvig.com/big.txt) .

 Run with command ```npm start``` on localhost:8000 and test using command ```npm test``` (includes test coverage report)